 Recognising that local communities are best placed to advise on the issues and priorities for their region, the Government has developed a collaborative partnership model.

 The Metropolitan Partnerships are a coordinated way for communities to advise the government on what matters in their region.
 They are advisory groups that bring community and business members together with state and local government representatives.

-There are six Partnerships across Melbourne, with each Partnership comprised of eight community and business representatives, the CEO of each of local government in that region, and a Deputy Secretary from the Victorian State Government.
+There are six Partnerships across Melbourne, with each one comprised of eight community and business representatives, the CEO of each local government in that region, and a Deputy Secretary from the Victorian State Government.